C H U R C H R E F O R M S E R I E S

 “You have heard that it was said, ‘An eye for an eye, and a tooth for a tooth.’
 But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.…” Matthew 5: 38,39

-Another example of a superseded command would be how God now bestows salvation, which can no longer be received by sacrificing a lamb for Passover as was the case for the Old Covenant Hebrews.
+Another example of a superseded command is how God now bestows salvation, which can no longer be received by sacrificing a lamb for Passover as was the case for the Old Covenant Hebrews.
 That’s been remedied by Christ’s New Covenant.

 Eternal salvation is now the free gift by grace of the indwelling Christ in our spirit.
 We can’t work for that.
 We receive it free by faith.
 Hence those who try to obtain it through obsolete laws are engaged in a futile exercise that will yield no positive result.